-Generally in Canada, a corporation's annual financial statements must be audited unless the corporation's shareholders resolve to waive the requirement to appoint an auditor for that year.
+Generally in Canada, a company's annual financial statements must be audited unless the company's shareholders resolve to waive the requirement to appoint an auditor for that year.
 However, shareholders of publicly traded companies cannot waive the auditor requirement.
-There is no requirement for a corporation's interim financial statements to be audited, subject to limited exceptions.
+Subject to certain limited exceptions, there is no requirement for a company's interim financial statements to be audited.